 Travel Essentials to Make Flights More Enjoyable

 Not sure what to bring on a plane?
-Here are the 6 top carry-on essentials I always bring for my flights:
+Here are the top 8 carry-on essentials I always bring on my flights:

 - Travel neck pillow